 How we use your personal information

-The main reasons we use your personal details are to establish, maintain, service, disconnect and bill your energy products and services.
+The main reasons we use your personal details are to establish, maintain, service, connect/disconnect and bill your energy products and services.
 We could also use your personal information:

 - to build a relationship with you;

 - to communicate with you;

 - to provide you with information, products or services you have requested;

 - to assist customers by providing them with information and support;

 - to undertake Synergy's New Technologies (this specifically relates to your household's meter data and other information as notified to you via an